 And it’s quick and easy to set up using WordPress, a free, open-source platform written in PHP.

-In non-geek speak, what that means is that the easiest to use, and most powerful, blogging and website content management system (CMS) available today can be yours for a tiny investment of time and money.
+In non-geek speak, this means a powerful blogging and content management system (CMS) can be yours for a tiny investment of time and money.

 How to set up your own creative website: Step by step